 As science continues to advance, we can learn vastly more about plants, and how they are related, using modern techniques such as DNA evidence and genetic studies.
 We are always improving our understanding of the plant world and how it is all connected.
 This can lead to some confusion as with more knowledge and understanding, the more we realise how wrong some plant classifications were!

 While changes to already learnt plant names can be irritating, this will eventually lead to greater understanding and better plant care.

 Reclassification and naming

 We are now able to accurately deduce the genetic relationships between different plants and many have been reclassified as a result of this.
 However, it takes some time for that information to trickle down through the scientific community, to common garden knowledge.
 Often when plants are reclassified, the old classification becomes a synonym and some names stick!

 Monstera is a hugely popular genus of plants, and many species are commonly grown as houseplants.
 Monstera leaves are large and showy, they change structure with age, and watching them develop can be thoroughly interesting.
-Because of their popularity, trying to find accurate information online is very confusing, with common names vs Latin flying all over the place!
+Their huge popularity makes trying to find accurate information online very difficult, with common names vs Latin flying all over the place!

-A lack of stem ruffles indicates your plant is likely an M. borsigiana.
-However, these ruffles come with age, so your plant may not be mature enough to show them yet!
+Ruffles develop with age, so your plant may not be mature enough to show them yet.

 The names Monstera variegata and Monstera albo variegata are not true scientific names, and thus they are not true plant species.
 These names are misused the most online, referring to two distinct cultivars that have been produced from the species M. deliciosa.
 So there is Monstera ‘Albo-Variegata' which has white variegation, usually covering up to half a leaf.